waldenblue/naosei1456/README.md

 # Navigation.

 Compose can change the way of how we implement the Android Framework classes.
-I found very natural to use a single-activity scheme (at least with this small App) and thanks to [Jetpack Navigation with compose](https://developer.android.com/jetpack/compose/navigation) we can just navigate between composables instead of the traditional approach of a new
+I found very natural to use a single-activity scheme (at least with this small App) and thanks to [Jetpack Navigation with compose](https://developer.android.com/jetpack/compose/navigation) we can just navigate between composables instead of the traditional approach of a new Activity/Fragment per screen.
+As far as I could see, it’s easy to implement and scales pretty well.

+I’ve create